MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

 # User API Tests
-**Description:** These APIs have functionality related to features such as registration, login, and retrieval of user data
+**Description:** These APIs have functionality related to features such as registration, login, and retrieval of user data.
+They are for normal and other functionalities.

 ### Endpoint:
 - **URL:** ```http://127.0.0.1:5000/api/users/{user_id}```